mallorycheckmarx/python-vun2/ESOF-docs/TO-DO.md

 #### 3. Software Design: Architecture, frameworks, etc

+Software:
+http://staruml.io/ <-- Mentioned in email by the Prof.
+Enterprise Architect, Anything that makes Standard UML diagramas.

 Create the following Diagrams:
-- Logic (Packages)
+- Logic (Packages) -> Pedro A
-- Components (Something that is higher level than classes)
+- Components (Something that is higher level than classes) -> Daniel
-- Deployment (Linked to Hardware)
+- Deployment (Linked to Hardware) -> Pedro F
-- Process (Activity Diagrams)
+- Process (Activity Diagrams) -> Diogo